sudharshan-chakra/Deep-Learning-Projects.PyTorch/README.md

-# Deep-Learning-Projects.PyTorch
+# A collection of Deep Learning projects using PyTorch
-A collection of practice projects in the domain of Deep Learning.
+This repo contains a set of practice projects in the domain of Deep Learning.
 All the code here is implemented using PyTorch.